calvinmorett/calvinmorett.github.io/_posts/2024-06-07-cloud-terms.md

    - *Definition:* Machine Learning Operations (MLOps) is a set of practices and tools that aim to streamline the deployment, monitoring, and management of machine learning models in production environments.
 MLOps combines principles from DevOps with specialized techniques for managing machine learning workflows.
    - *Example:* "A data science team uses MLOps tools like Kubeflow or MLflow to automate model training, deployment, and versioning, ensuring reproducibility and scalability of machine learning pipelines."

-Observability:
-    - *Definition:* Observability is the ability to understand and infer the internal state of a system by observing its external outputs.
-In complex distributed systems, observability encompasses monitoring, logging, tracing, and metrics collection to gain insights into system behavior and performance.
-    - *Example:* "A microservices architecture relies on observability tools like Prometheus for monitoring, Jaeger for distributed tracing, and Elasticsearch for log aggregation to gain visibility into service interactions and diagnose performance issues."